 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data from all 15,026 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2009/2010, through February.
+These interactive presentations contain the latest oil & gas production data from all 20,349 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2008/2009, through February 2019.